jxzb1988/MMQTL/README.md

 If there is an issue of population structure or cryptic relatedness for partial tissues/conditions, set the path as "NA" for those tissues/conditions without GRM files.

 -A: run mmQTL in random-effect or fixed-effect model when performing meta-analysis.

+-a: Specify the feature annotation, which should be bed format.

 -gene: Specify the gene/feature for which that you want to detect eQTL, which is a required parameter.